fcustodio90/crypto_compare_api/README.md

     $ gem install crypto_compare_api

+If you are prompt with install errors run:

+    $ bundle update

+Also this gem will work without an API key but it is recommended that you create one at https://www.cryptocompare.com/

+After creating your profile and generating a new key do:

+    $ touch .env

+and copy paste your key like this:

+    CRYPTO_COMPARE_API_KEY = your_key

 ## Usage

 This gem works as a service so anytime you wanna call a built in method you need to type -> CryptoCompareApi::CryptoCompareApi.new.INSERT_METHOD